ephillips408/data_projects/sql_projects/dataxp_airbnb/README.md

 For this project, New York City was chosen for analysis, and the goal is to assist homeowners in assessing the potential value of their property if they are considering listing it.

 The Airbnb data can be found [here](http://insideairbnb.com/get-the-data.html), and the StreetEasy data can be found [here](https://streeteasy.com/blog/data-dashboard/?agg=Total&metric=Inventory&type=Rentals&bedrooms=Any%20Bedrooms&property=Any%20Property%20Type&minDate=2010-01-01&maxDate=2021-08-01&area=Manhattan).
-The StreetEasy data will eventually be used to show the median monthly rent price alongside the mean average price per night, per neighborhood.
+The StreetEasy data is used to show the median monthly rent price alongside the median price per night, per neighborhood.

 Tableau visualizations can be found [here](https://public.tableau.com/app/profile/eric7616/viz/NYCAirbnbWorkinProgress/Story1), and are still a work in progress.